-The mission of the Clinic for Compassionate Care is to provide low-cost access to quality veterinary care.
+The mission of the Susan M. Markel Veterinary Hospital is to provide low-cost access to quality veterinary care.
 Area families with limited incomes can trust their pets' ongoing care and wellness to our team of experienced and well-qualified veterinarians and support staff for annual exams, ongoing wellness and in the event of sickness or injury.
-The clinic operates at the same standard of care as any private veterinary practice.
+The hospital operates at the same standard of care as any private veterinary practice.

 Accepted forms of payment are cash and credit card (Visa, MasterCard, American Express and Discover).
 Payment is due at the time of service.

 Please Note: Failure to cancel or reschedule an appointment 24 hours in advance will require you to pay a non-refundable deposit of $25 when scheduling future appointments.
 Should you be required to pay an advance deposit, that deposit will be applied to your bill at the time of your visit.

 Pets must be spayed or neutered.
 Documentation of your pet's surgery (receipt or medical record) is required.
 If your pet is not spayed or neutered, but he or she is 1-year-old or younger, an appointment for low-cost surgery through our Smoky's Spay/Neuter Clinic will be made following the pet's initial examination.

 If you are looking only for spay/neuter services and not to become a full-service client, please contact one of the local low-cost sterilization clinics listed below:

 Jessica Beath Spay/Neuter Clinic (Hanover) / 804-752-7729